vikingdata/articles/databases/mysql/MySQL_replication_errors.md

 Questions to ask
 * Are there additional rows above the insert?
 * Are the tables in sync between the master and slave except for what hasn't been replicated?
 * Are you using SQL or Row level or Mixed Replication?
+It probably doesn't matter.
 * Is this for  Cluster as in ClusterSet or regular replication?
 * Is this normal or GTID replication?
 * Why was there data on the slave already?